UofC-GNCTR-2024/Logo/README.md

 - The `*.png` files are PNG exports that are 96 DPI or 500x500px.
 These can be used for whatever.

 ## Versioning
+A commit with a tag (v1.0.0) means that this is a version ready for use, and all three files mentioned above match each other and correspond to the same design.
+Do not push a tagged release unless your commit includes a `plain` and `optimized` file that you JUST exported.

 This repo uses semantic versioning.

-A commit with a tag (1.0.0) means that this is a version ready for use, and all three files mentioned above match each other and correspond to the same design.
-Do not push a tagged release unless your commit includes a `plain` and `optimized` file that you JUST exported.
+In this case, the first number is the major revision number and indicates which design version this is a release for.
+The second number indicates a minor revision of a particular design.
+This should be incremented for small tweaks.
+The third number is the bug fix number.
+This should be changed if a previous release has a small problem that needs to be fixed in the design or file.
+This is something that should have been in the previous release but wasn't by mistake.

+Here is an example of a possible series of releases in chronological order:
+- v1.10.0
+- v1.10.1
+- v2.0.0
+- v1.11.0
+- v2.1.0

 ## Releasing
-When you are ready to tag a release and export the `plain` and `simplified` files, please follow these steps:
+When your design is finished and ready to use, please follow these steps:

 1. `Save As` a copy of the inkscape file and make sure it is open (Don't commit this file)
 2. Delete all unused layers in the file